Building Secure and Caring Relationships

 Meal Times: Enjoying nutritious and tasty meals while developing life-long healthy eating habits.
 Our wide variety of quality meals are all made on-site.

-Rest Time: Napping and other quiet activities, table toys, puzzles and books.
+Rest Time: Napping and quiet activities, puzzles and books.

 Personal Care: Beginning to learn to take care of personal needs such as hand washing, toileting or diapering, and other forms of hygiene.

 Guidance: Helping children to communicate their needs and desires appropriately.
-Redirecting children into constructive play, helping them to succeed and build self-esteem.
+Redirecting children into constructive play, helping them to regulate and manage emotions to succeed and build self-esteem.
 Creating an optimal environment for learning to interact positively with others.